-Annual Dirty Dan Harris Festival 2020
+Annual Dirty Dan Harris Festival 2020 has been cancelled

 It's the annual event to celebrate the "unscrubbed" community founder of Fairhaven, Dirty Dan Harris!
 There will be loads of fun to be had all day!

 Plan to enjoy...

 - live music

 - great food, the Historic Fairhaven Association information booth, face painting, non profit, street and service vendors

 - family-fun activities such as a Peoples Bank fish toss (12:30 pm) for adults and kids and the legendary Dirty Dan look-a-like, 1800's dress and Steampunk contests (4:30 pm)

 - Sign ups for the fish toss and donut contests are in the morning on a first come basis.